-The Mead Infant and Nursery School (the school) is a primary school in Bourne Education Trust (BET / the Trust).
+The Mead Infant School (the school) is an infant school in Bourne Education Trust (BET / the Trust).

-Bourne Education Trust delegates its role as the admissions authority for The Mead Infant and Nursery School, along with the task of determining the school's admissions arrangements to the school's Local Governing Committee (LGC) in line with the Trust's scheme of delegation.
+Bourne Education Trust delegates its role as the admissions authority for The Mead Infant School, along with the task of determining the school's admissions arrangements to the school's Local Governing Committee (LGC) in line with the Trust's scheme of delegation.

-The Mead Infant and Nursery School has a separate admissions policy for the Nursery.
+The Mead Infant School has a separate admissions policy.